19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Scrolls.md

  *If the GM cannot determine discipline of the scribe of a scroll based on the circumstances, they can determine it randomly.
 Roll a d100: 90 or less is intelligence, 91-99 is wisdom, 100 is charisma.*

 ## Charged Spell Scrolls

+These spell scrolls are NOT charged.
+This means they do NOT have a spell stored in them.

 Charged Spell Scrolls act as a [Charged Enchantment](../Crafting/Enchanting/Enchantment%20Rules.md#Charged%20Enchantments).
 A PC must follow the [Charging Procedure](../Crafting/Enchanting/Enchanting.md#Charging%20Procedure) if they want to make them.
 These are the type of scrolls BX adventure supplements will usually refer to in treasure descriptions.
 By default, charged scrolls disintegrate after one use.